AuraIsCoding/Discord-Protection/README.md

 This Tool Will Switch Your Token After A Certain Amount Of Time.
 This is a simple open source 100 line code.

-Features:
-Switches Your Token After A Certain Time

-Protects Your Account
+Features:Switches Your Token After A Certain Time & Protects Your Account